 There is a variety of exam resources available to you including: study articles, the syllabus, webinars and computer-based exam guidance.

 You are not restricted to specific exam date sittings, giving you and your employer greater flexibility in arranging study and exam timetables to fit with work schedules and your organisation's business needs.
 Accredited test centres may be tuition provider-approved test centres or Pearson VUE test centres.

-From the 1 January 2019 you will need to take your own calculator to the exam.
-Please ensure that you bring a calculator on the day of your exam, as calculators will no longer be provided by the test centre.
+You will need to take your own calculator to the exam.
+Please ensure that you bring a calculator on the day of your exam, as calculators are not provided by the test centre.
 Please note that only calculators from the approved list are permitted.
 There is also an on-screen calculator available for use should you need it.